 THE CURRENT POSITION

-Large wedding receptions or parties should not currently be taking place and any celebration after the ceremony should follow the broader social distancing guidance of involving no more than two households in any location or, if outdoors, up to six people from different households.’
+Wedding receptions or parties should not currently be taking place and any celebration after the ceremony should follow the broader social distancing guidance of involving no more than two households in any location or, if outdoors, up to 6 people from different households.

 WHAT YOU CAN DO

-It may be that you wish to go ahead with your wedding ceremony.
+It may be that you wish to go ahead with your wedding ceremony and reception/ celebration.
 We would advise contacting your celebrant and/or venue, or chosen place of worship in order to discuss how you can proceed within the current guidelines.

 It is very likely that some changes to the format of your day will be needed (and you may still wish to postpone in part) so we hope the advice that you will find below with regards communication with your supplier teams will be of use.